Radisen-Panthera/Recurrence_Prediction_MIL_PNU_Official_code/README.md

-# Efficient AI-Driven Multi-Section Whole-Slide Image Analysis for Biochemical Recurrence Prediction in Prostate Cancer
+# A Computationally Efficient Multi-Section Whole Slide Image Analysis for Capturing Prostate Cancer Multifocality in Biochemical Recurrence Prediction

 This repository provides the code for a computationally efficient **multi-section whole-slide image (WSI)** analysis framework that predicts **biochemical recurrence (BCR)** after radical prostatectomy using an